Frequently Asked Questions

-The First Year Mentoring Program (FYMP) is a non-credit opportunity for first-year students focused on assisting them in their transition to CSU.
-First Year Mentoring Program groups are made up of one upper-class Peer Mentor, a Faculty/Staff Mentor and a small group (approximately 5-25) of first year students.
-Groups meet regularly throughout the fall semester (weekly or every other week) and are based upon an interest, passion or identity to help build small communities for new students as they begin their college experience.
-See what groups have done in the past:
+First-Year Student Networks are a non-credit opportunity for first-year students focused on assisting them in their transition to CSU.
+Networks are made up of one upper-class Network Leader and a small group (approximately 5-25) of first-year students.
+Networks meet regularly throughout the fall semester and are based upon an interest, passion or identity to help build small communities for new students as they begin their college experience.

 What are the benefits of joining?